chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

 });
 ```

-That won’t get us the  without a *bunch* of extra type machinery, though—I covered the relevant details in two posts back when it was introduced ([1](https://v4.chriskrycho.com/2016/keyof-and-mapped-types-in-typescript-21.html "keyof and mapped types in TypeScript 2.1"), [2](https://v4.chriskrycho.com/2017/typescript-keyof-follow-up.html "TypeScript keyof Follow-Up"))—so we’re better just using the built-in `enum` type.
+That won’t get us the same benefits as an `enum` without a *bunch* of extra type machinery, though—I covered the relevant details in two posts back when it was introduced ([1](https://v4.chriskrycho.com/2016/keyof-and-mapped-types-in-typescript-21.html "keyof and mapped types in TypeScript 2.1"), [2](https://v4.chriskrycho.com/2017/typescript-keyof-follow-up.html "TypeScript keyof Follow-Up"))—so we’re better just using the built-in `enum` type.
 TypeScript’s own `const enum` types would be one good solution to both of these problems (albeit with their own tradeoffs); I’ll show those in detail in the next post.

 </aside>